PiotrWnuczek/SmartDevice/README.md

-# SmartDevice

-## Smart Device Admin Application
+# Smart Device Admin App

+### Internet of Things device management application.
+The frontend programmed in React connects to the Arduino using Firebase.
+Data from Arduino is visualized in a graph.

-### Technologies:
+### Tech Stack:

-- Language: JavaScript
+- JavaScript
+- React
+- Firebase
-- Frameworks: React, Redux, MaterialUI
+- MaterialUI
-- Services: FireBase, aRest, Arduino
+- Arduino